mpampuch/nextflow-notes/README.md

 mulled-search --destination quay singularity --channel bioconda --search bowtie samtools | grep mulled
 ```

+## Wave Containers

+An even better solution than using Biocontainers is to use the Seqera labs Wave containers service.
+Wave is an open source software and a service that builds containers on the fly for you.
+You can just give your conda directives on Nextflow on a conda environment file and remotely Wave is going to build your container image on the fly during the execution of your pipeline and provide it back to you very quickly.

+You can see more about what Wave containers can do [here](https://github.com/seqeralabs/wave-showcase).

 ## `get*()` in Groovy

 In Groovy, any method that looks like `get*()` can also be accessed as a field.
 For example, `myFile.getName()` is equivalent to `myFile.name`, `myFile.getBaseName()` is equivalent to `myFile.baseName`, and so on.